Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 We will first see how to configure the site backend with django and then we will see how to configure nginx for the site frontend.

 ## Mysql Set Up <a name="Mysql"></a>
-If you don't want to set up mysql skip thie section and adapt the settings file as explain after.
+If you don't want to set up mysql skip this section and adapt the settings file as explain after.

 ## Django Set Up <a name="Django"></a>
 __1. Depedencies__